zvada/technology/docs/software/container-development-guide.md

         yum install jq

-1. Get the SHA256 repo digest of the image that the user has tested
+1. Get the sha256 repo digest of the image that the user has tested.
-1. Go to the Docker Hub repo (e.g., <https://hub.docker.com/r/opensciencegrid/frontier-squid/tags>) and find the `<TIMESTAMP TAG>` (e.g., `20191118-1706`) corresponding to the digest in the previous step
+   All you need is the part that starts with `sha256:...` (aka the `<DIGEST>`).

 1. (Optional) If you are tagging multiple images, you can enter your Docker Hub username and password into environment variables, to avoid having to re-type them.
    Otherwise the script will prompt for them.